Some News For You

 The Eucharistic Revival Prayer

-Thank you for calling each one of us to a deeper relationship with you.
+Dear God, thank you for calling each one of us to a deeper relationship with you.
 We ask that you bless the St. Patrick Eucharistic Revival.
 May we gather as a parish family around your table with hearts open to receive your grace.
 Show us each “There’s a Place for Me.”
+Amen.

 Additional Resources